alexellis/arkade/README.md

-# arkade - The Open Source Marketplace For Kubernetes
+# arkade - Open Source Marketplace For Developer Tools

 arkade is how developers install the latest versions of their favourite tools and Kubernetes apps.